lake-wg/edhoc/draft-ietf-lake-edhoc.md

 * Pass AD_1 to the security application.

 If any processing step fails, the Responder SHOULD send an EDHOC error message back, formatted as defined in {{error}}, and the session MUST be discontinued.
-Sending error messages is essential for debugging but MAY be skipped due to denial of service reasons, see {{security}}.
+Sending error messages is essential for debugging but MAY e.g. be skipped due to denial of service reasons, see {{security}}.

 ## EDHOC Message 2 {#m2}